 Every year, as the deadline to file Income Tax Returns (ITR) approaches, taxpayers feel the jitters.
 Even today, most folks do not know how to file their ITR, and the preconceived notion about the complexity of the procedure including the documentation process makes the task seem even more perplexing.

 This article provides a comprehensive guide for salaried taxpayers on filing their returns in the fastest and easiest manner.

 Form 16 is basically a salary certificate issued by an employer to its employee at the end of a financial year.
 It has details about the total salary paid to the employee (or assessee) and the Tax Deducted at Source (TDS).
 TDS is deducted by the employer only from employees who fall within the tax bracket.
 Similarly, employers issue Form 16 only when they deduct TDS from an employee’s salary.

-Form 16 is the most vital document in preparing and filing of ITR as it contains a complete account of the income of the assessee as well as their TDS details.
-The form is divided in two parts:
+Form 16 is the most vital document in preparing and filing ITR as it contains a complete account of the income of the assessee as well as their TDS details.
+The form is divided into two parts:

 - Part A – This part contains details of the TDS deducted and deposited by the employer with their complete PAN and TAN details, unique TDS certificate number, name and address of the employee and the employer, and any other relevant information relating to employment.